 - Stay informed about the latest tools, programs and developments to provide evidence-based education and support to your clients and their families.

 - Be part of the largest birth advocacy community and take advantage of the variety of resources provided by Lamaze International.

 Renew Your LCCE Certification: Lamaze Makes It Easy!

 Visit the Online Certification Center to submit your recertification materials, track your contact hours as you earn them, and submit your recertification application.
 Login required to access the Certification Center.
 Forgot your login or password?

 If your recertification date has passed, and your LCCE Educator status has lapsed, you’ll need to:

 - Pay the $25 late fee for lapsed recertification.
 The check should be payable to Lamaze International (U.S. funds only).
 Please mail the check to the above address.
 You may also pay the $25 late fee with a major credit card at the time you pay for your recertification.

-- If more than one-and-a-half years have passed since your recertification date, you must re-take the Certification Exam to recertify.
+- If more than 12 months have passed since your recertification date, you must retake the Certification Exam to recertify.

-- If less than one-and-a-half years have passed since your recertification date, you can recertify by submitting 25 contact hours, plus additional hours depending on how long your certification has lapsed:
+- If less than 12 months have passed since your recertification date, you can recertify by submitting 25 contact hours, plus five additional continuing education hours